TDSSEC/SOC-Scripts/README.md

 It also has tables to store Palo Alto threat IDs and there descriptions.

+### Updates/Issues
-Currently working on FortiGate ones.
+- Currently working on FortiGate Database improvements
+- Windows logs need to be updated